OpenCSGs/coagent/examples/framework-integration/smolagents/README.md

-# Using AutoGen
+# Integration with `smolagents`

-This example demonstrates how to use [smolagents' ToolCallingAgent][1] in Coagent.
+This example demonstrates how to integrate [smolagents.ToolCallingAgent][1] into Coagent.

 References: